 Dear Mr. Electrician: How do I determine if I need an attic fan replacement?

 Answer: You may not need a full attic fan replacement.
 Many times it is just a matter of replacing the fan thermostat or the attic fan motor or sometimes both.
-NOTE: Text links below go to applicable products on Amazon and EBay.
+NOTE: Some text links below go to applicable products on Amazon and EBay.
 As an Amazon Associate I earn from qualifying purchases.

-A simple test to determine if a full attic fan replacement is needed is to disconnect the thermostat and hard wire the fan motor directly.
+A simple test to determine if a full attic fan replacement is needed is to disconnect the thermostat and then hard wire the fan motor directly to the power source.
 If the motor works fine like that, a new thermostat is needed.
 If the motor doesn’t work, or hums, or makes noise, you need a new attic fan motor.